ryanlopezzzz/EEG/README.md

 Many thanks to Professor Andrew Jayich, our lovely TAs Beaks and Mingyu for supporting us and guiding us along the way.

-Special thanks to Rei for giving us a huge bread board and starring in the "naughty naughty movie"
+Special thanks to Rei for giving us a huge bread board and starring in the "naughty naughty movie".

 # References
 * The project owes much thanks to instructables.com/DIY-EEG-and-ECG-Circuit/.
 We have based our procedures and methods on the instructions in this article, but we created our own circuit design and wrote our own code for data-taking and analysis.